-GoGreen Financing - www.gogreenfinancing.com has been mentioned previously in this report, but its positive impact bears repeating.
-Having an easy-to-use website, where consumers can learn about the types of energy efficiency projects available to install, find local REEL contractors who can install the measures, and explore the financing options provided by REEL lenders (and even apply for a loan online) has a big impact on the success of the program.
+Gogreenfinancing.com - The consumer-facing website has been mentioned previously in this report, but its positive impact bears repeating.
+Having an easy-to-use website where consumers can learn about the types of energy efficiency projects available to install, find local REEL contractors who can install the measures, and explore the financing options provided by REEL lenders (and even apply for a loan online) has a big impact on the success of the program.
 CAEATFA and our partners continue to work to improve and expand this new website to make it even more helpful and intuitive for consumers.